saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 ## 1.05 Sauce Connect Options
 Duration: 0:05:00

 There are a [lot of different options](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy/index.html#sauce-connect-proxy-command-line-options) you can use to change the settings and options for your Sauce Connect Tunnel.
-This lesson will cover the most commonly use options for a typical user.
+This lesson will cover the most commonly needed options for a typical user.
+You can find all the flags that you can use when running Sauce Connect in the [Sauce Connect CLI documentation](https://docs.saucelabs.com/dev/cli/sauce-connect-proxy)

+#### Video

 ### Generate Verbose Logs
 If you are having trouble running your tests, and were not able to get it working with troubleshooting in the previous lessons, verbose logs will provide mode information that can help give you hints as to what is going wrong.